henrychan990805/CA-employment-rate-mini-project/README.md

   - [Local Area Unemployment Statistics (LAUS)](https://data.ca.gov/dataset/local-area-unemployment-statistics-laus/resource/b4bc4656-7866-420f-8d87-4eda4c9996ed)

 - Code References:
+  - [pandas Documentation](https://pandas.pydata.org/pandas-docs/stable/) — Used for cleaning the data and saving it to a CSV file.
   - [Chart.js Documentation](https://www.chartjs.org/docs/latest/) — Used for understanding and implementing charts.
   - [D3.js Documentation](https://d3js.org/) — Used for understanding and implementing data manipulation techniques, such as d3.json for fetching data.
   - [Stack Overflow](https://stackoverflow.com/) — Utilized for troubleshooting and finding solutions to coding issues.